CAPITAL IMPROVEMENT COMMITTEE

 Matrix

 The CIP meets at the Town Office on the second Wednesday of each month.
-Please contact Corey Davenport, Town Administrator to be placed on the agenda at 603-726-3223 ext.
+Please contact Kate O’Connor, Town Administrator to be placed on the agenda at 603-726-3223 ext.
 101 or via email at TownAdministrator@camptonnh.gov

 The CIP is a valuable tool in both the planning and budgetary preparation processes of a municipality.
 Creating a schedule of capital improvements in advance enables a city or town to allocate tax dollars more effectively by prioritizing projects according to their urgency, and anticipating their fiscal impact.
 Additionally, it has a stabilizing impact on tax rates by budgeting capital outlays.